 - The tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP. - Unused credit carries over from year to year. - The HRA credit does not earn interest. - The HRA credit is forfeited if you leave Federal employment or switch health insurance plans. - An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
-However, you must meet FSAFEDS eligibility requirements.
+However, you must meet FSAFEDS eligibility requirements. - Catastrophic protection for out-of-pocket expenses

-Catastrophic protection for out-of-pocket expenses (deductibles, coinsurance, and copayments) for covered services is limited to \$5,000 for Self Only enrollment or \$5,000 per person for Self Plus One or Self and Family enrollment not to exceed a total out-of-pocket maximum of \$10,000 (each applies separately for services received from Plan providers and non-Plan providers).
-However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum).
+Your annual maximum for out-of-pocket expenses (deductibles, coinsurance, and copayments) for covered services is limited to \$5,000 for Self Only enrollment or \$5,000 per person for Self Plus One or Self and Family enrollment not to exceed a total out-of-pocket maximum of \$10,000 (each applies separately for services received from Plan providers and non-Plan providers).
+However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
 Refer to Section 4, Your catastrophic protection out-of-pocket maximum, for more details.

-• Health education HDHP Section 5(i), describes the health education resources and account management tools HDHP Section 5(i), describes the health education resources and account management tools HDHP Section 5(i), describes the health education resources and account management tools
+Health education resources and account management tools HDHP Section 5(i), describes the health education resources and account management tools available to you to help you manage your health care and your health care dollars.